andytuddenham/DolphinTimes/README.md

 - Extract All and move the folder to `C:\Program Files\`
 - Create a new shortcut on your desktop, pointing to `C:\Program Files\DolphinTimes\DolphinTimes.jar`
 - To add the icon to the shortcut: Right click > properties > change icon (at the bottom of the shortcut tab), browse or paste in `C:\Program Files\DolphinTimes\icon.ico` to the bar and select the icon file.

+## Debugging

+### If no results are showing up

+Make sure the results file are being created by Dolphin.
+They are usually in `C:\CTSDolphin` and should look like [this](https://github.com/andytuddenham/DolphinTimes/tree/0.3d/test_data).
+If they are being created in a different directory then change the `dolphin.results.path` property in `C:\Program Files\DolphinTimes\dolphintimes.properties` to match.